Tablerase/42_Projects/Fract-ol/README.md

 - ✅Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.
 - The use of the images of the MiniLibX is mandatory.

+Bonus

+- One more different fractal (more than a hundred different types of fractals are referenced online).
+- The zoom follows the actual mouse position.
+- In addition to the zoom: moving the view by pressing the arrows keys.
+- Make the color range shift.

 # Fract-ol